irgeek/StrEnum/README.md

 make test
 ```

-This will create a virutal environment, install the module and it's test
+This will create a virutal environment, install the module and its test
 dependencies and run the tests.
 Alternatively you can do the same thing
 manually: